esteinig/sketchy/README.md

 ## Constructing reference sketches

-Reference sketches can be easily constructed and prepared for use with Sketchy.
-This is useful if you want to predict on different species, genotype features or local genome feature collections, such as from surveillance programs or healthcare providers.
-Ultimately, the representation of genomes and features are the most important parts, as they define the genomic neighbors that can be typed with `Sketchy`.
-You will need a set of high-quality reference assemblies and their associated genotype features.
+Reference sketches can be rapidly constructed and prepared for use with `Sketchy`.
+Custom sketches are useful for prediction on species currently not offered in the default collection, lineage specific sub-sketches of a species, or local genome collections, such as from  healthcare providers or surveillance programs that are not publicly available.
+All that is needed is a set of high-quality reference assemblies and their associated genotype features.
+Ultimately, genome and feature representation are the most important components to consider, as they define the genomic neighbors that can be typed with `Sketchy`.

 ### Genome assemblies and sketch construction

 Assemblies should be of sufficient quality for genotyping and can produced e.g. with tools from the [`Torstyverse`](https://github.com/tseemann) like [`Shovill`](https://github.com/tseemann/shovill) or as part of large-scale public archive surveillance pipelines like [`Pathfinder`](https://github.com/pf-core).

-Suppose you have a set of high-quality assemblies in the current directory:
+Given a set of high-quality assemblies in the current directory:

 ```
 DRR083589.fasta